aplteam/Fire/Docs/ReadMe.md

 ## acre and Fire

-Acre --- which [lives on GitHub](https://github.com/the-carlisle-group/Acre-Desktop) --- is an APL project management systen written in Dyalog APL by [Phil Last](http://aplwiki.com/PhilLast).
+Acre --- which [lives on GitHub](https://github.com/the-carlisle-group/Acre-Desktop) --- is an APL project management system written in Dyalog APL by [Phil Last](http://aplwiki.com/PhilLast).

 When Fire finds acre in `⎕SE` it will tell acre about all change and delete operations.
 Acre will then work out what project the object in question belongs to and take action, if any.
-In other words, Fire and acre are fully integrated.
+In other words, Fire and acre are fully integrated

+## Link and Fire

+`⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹`

 ## Salt and Fire

-The Simple APL Library Toolkit (SALT) which is supplied with Dyalog APL is supported by Fire: when a script is managed by SALT then the script "contains" an ordinary namespace SALT_Data.
+The Simple APL Library Toolkit (SALT) which is supplied with Dyalog APL is supported by Fire: when a script is managed by SALT then the script "contains" an ordinary namespace `SALT_Data`.
 This namespace contains a number of variables including

-* CRC
+* `CRC`
-* GlobalName
+* `GlobalName`
-* LastWriteTime
+* `LastWriteTime`
-* PreviousVersion
+* `PreviousVersion`
-* SourceFile
+* `SourceFile`
-* Version
+* `Version`

 and others.
 SALT uses them for its own purposes.

-When a script is re-fixed with `⎕FIX` then the namespace SALT_Data disappears.
+When a script is re-fixed with `⎕FIX` then the namespace `SALT_Data` disappears.

-However, Fire works out whether a script is managed by SALT and restores the namespace SALT_Data after having re-fixed it as part of a "Replace" operation.
+However, Fire works out whether a script is managed by SALT and restores the namespace `SALT_Data` after having re-fixed it as part of a "Replace" operation.
 Therefore the script continues to be managed by SALT.

 What Fire does not do is actually saving any object via a SALT command.
 The simple reason is that when you change an object in the workspace it does not necessarily mean that you want to save those changes on disk.
 It's completely up to the programmer to make that decision.

-Note that in the "Report" menu there is a command "List changed SALTed scripts".
-This command prints a SALT "Save" command to the session for all scripts that got changed by Fire and are managed by SALT.

 ## Showing the PID in all Fire window captions